DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/meta.rst

                 treatments are combined to give a single new group of discrete treatment if set as True.
-When combined_treatment is set to True, then if there are multiple treatments, we can use the combined_treatment technique to covert the multiple discrete classification tasks into a single discrete classification task.
+When combined_treatment is set to True, then if there are multiple treatments, we can use the combined_treatment technique to covert multiple discrete classification tasks into a single discrete classification task.
 For an example, if there are two different binary treatments: